 The surname Beharrie was first found in Bohemia, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Beharrie family
+Early History of the Beharrie family

 This web page shows only a small excerpt of our Beharrie research.
 Another 286 words (20 lines of text) covering the years 1207, 1244, 1120, 1403, 1459, 1507, 1506, 1485, 1500, 1550, 1502 and 1525 are included under the topic Early Beharrie History in all our PDF Extended History products and printed products wherever possible.